Fridge Energy Consumption – How much does it cost to run?

 Modify our Behaviour

-The kitchen and fridge are at the centre of our busy household.
-I am not crazy enough to start policing fridge usage, so realistically there is not much behavioural change that could be applied to lower our power bill.
+In practice, I am not crazy enough to start policing fridge usage, so realistically there is not much behavioural change that could be applied to lower our power bill.

 Modification our Fridge